 1. Credit Washing

 The systematic disputing of derogatory tradelines as identity theft with the intention of improving credit history.

 The first step in underwriting a loan is to check the credit worthiness of a person.
 If the borrower doesn’t meet the basic criteria, the application is dead on arrival.
 Credit history also heavily dictates the terms of the loan which could make or break the decision based on affordability.

 Recently, credit washing has become a favorite of both first and third-party fraudsters due to the relative ease, the level of impact, and the level of difficulty in detection.
 Criminal fraudsters often use this method to scrub synthetic identities to use again.
 Whereas the first-party fraudsters are typically coached by those in the credit repair business, often not knowing that they are committing fraud.

 The reason credit washing is such a threat is due to how difficult it is to detect.
 Identity theft claims have become so prevalent, that creditors can’t keep up with the volume.
 Due to the strict timelines placed by the FCRA, they are often rubber stamping these claims and removing the derogatory information from the borrower’s profile.
 Once that information is removed for identity theft, it will no longer show on future credit pulls.
 So, although the circumstances for the borrower are no different, they look much more credit worthy.

-Point Predictive tracks credit washing activity through its consortium and has seen the impacts firsthand.
+Point Predictive tracks credit washing activity through its proprietary data repository and has seen the impacts firsthand.
 On average, a borrower’s credit score increases by 23% and their tradelines decrease by almost 80%.
 These are both dramatic changes in credit history in a short amount of time which could ultimately change the decision of a loan.

 2. Income Misrepresentation